 - Student publications do not speak for the school district and as such, a school board or administration cannot be held responsible for student journalism.

 - School districts must establish district policies that are in accordance with the new law.

 - Students in higher educational institutions have free speech and free press rights regardless of whether the media is school-sponsored or not, or whether it is part of an academic course, and students may not be subject to mandatory review by a school official prior to publication.

-- Media advisors may not be disciplined for complying with the law.
-“The law protects the media advisors, too,” Endejan says.
+Media advisers may not be disciplined for complying with the law.
+“The law protects the media advisers, too,” Endejan says.
 “In the past, journalism media advisors could get fired for standing up for the kids.”

 Can state law override federal precedent?

 Anti-Hazelwood legislation is not in conflict with federal law, which establishes the minimum of free speech protection allowed: no state may provide less than that accorded by the Hazelwood decision.
-However, states are free to provide more protection than the federal standard, through their own state laws.
-In Washington, the New Voices law doesn’t contradict the federal standard, but rather goes beyond it to offer greater protections to student journalists.
+However, states are free to provide more protection than the federal standard of the First Amendment, through their own state laws.
+In Washington, the New Voices law doesn’t contradict the federal standard, but rather goes beyond it to offer greater protections to student speech.